bvonboyen/bvonboyen.github.io/_posts/2025-11-20-report-generator.md

 tags: [applied-ai-systems,structured-reporting,clinical-documentation,local-first-ai,swiss-engineering,alpine-tech,precision-ai,agentic-pipelines]
 ---

 What began as a personal ambition to **understand GenAI end to end**, not only as a user but as a quant and actuary working through every layer, has now turned into a full application with its first release.

-Much like the early race to the moon, the goal was clear and ambitious.
+Much like the early race to the moon, the goal was clear but ambitious:
 - reliably produce technical and structured reporting
 - integrate data and validation into the workflow (up and downstream)
 - select the right model for the right job (respect licencing)
 - reduce deployment hurdles and improve privacy options

+> “We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard.”
+> — President John F. Kennedy, Rice University, September 12, 1962

 ### Why reliability matters
 The Memo Generator app was built with one core commitment: **users do not train models with their private data**.
 Privacy and industry standards must be guaranteed by design.
 Anyone building their own path into AI should consider this early, so practitioners rely on safety, redundancy and transparent logic instead of learning from avoidable failures (Disclaimer: I am not indicating that Apollo's failures were avoidable, but rather showing I learn from them).

-> “We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard.”
-> — President John F. Kennedy, Rice University, September 12, 1962

 ### What the app delivers today
 The system takes a spoken medical memo or structured data from standard APIs and turns it into a validated, structured clinical report.
 It combines dynamic auditing, glossary-based standardisation and multi-format output (HTML, DOCX, PDF, JSON).
 The interface is transparent at every step.
 Model choice, performance settings, languages and translations are user options.
 Audit logs cover operations and safety; validation reports address technical, linguistic and content-related aspects.